October 13, 2022

 So, in essence, every step beyond Arzúa would be one I walked during my first Camino in 2018.

 This Camino Del Norte alternate was about seven kilometers shorter than the main one, but it was new enough that it didn’t even have an albergues yet.
 So it honestly didn’t seem worth the effort.
-I would stick to the tried and true route.
-I’d merge with the Camino Frances in Arzúa and replicate my steps from 2018 for the final 40 kilometers into Santiago.
+I would stick to the tried-and-true route.
+I’d merge with the Camino Francés in Arzúa and replicate my steps from 2018 for the final 40 kilometers into Santiago.

 Getting closer to Santiago